 In-Depth Advice: How to Improve Self-Esteem

 Last month, I wrote a blog on Managing Poor Self-Esteem with Chronic Illness and talked about my own self-esteem issues, how I improved, and how to address some of the self-esteem issues caused by chronic illness.
-This month, I’m providing some general ideas on how a person can go about improving their self-esteem whether chronically sick or not.
-Many of these ideas are based on my own personal journey of feeling broken and incapable of so many things to becoming a confident and very capable person.
+This month, I’m providing some self-esteem-building activities for improving self-esteem whether chronically sick or not.
+Many of these ideas are based on my own personal journey of feeling broken and incapable of so many things to turning into a confident and very capable person.

 We all have talents, we all have strengths, we all have a purpose, we are all needed in this world!
 Finding Purpose in Life When Chronically Sick.